brianreese/weather-module-example/README.md

 modules.
 See the example module at `docroot/modules/custom/weather_widget_example`

+Before getting started, please note that you'll **need to provide your own (free) api key** for the geolocation service used by the weather module!
+Head over to ipstack.com to get an api key, then search and replace the `<insert_key_here>` placeholder in `docroot/modules/custom/weather_widget_example/js/modules/WeatherWidget.js`

 Feel free to use the *Getting Started* instructions below to set up a simple demo site, or copy the `weather_widget_example` module to your own project.